vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ### The problem

-Let's say we want to do some data aggregation on our PBHO list: we want to get the minimum, maximum, and average temperature.
+Let's say we want to do some data aggregation on our list: we want to get the minimum, maximum, and average temperature.
 How can we do this?

 Here's one way we could do it:

 1. Remove the row limit we had in `AirConditionerLogs`, so that the entire data set is available to us.
 2. Create a new dataflow on `AirConditionerLogs` that uses the *Max*, *Min*, and *Average* aggregate functions.

 But this method has a few downsides.
-First, it requires downloading the entire PBHO list, which can grow quite large.
+First, it requires downloading the entire list, which can grow quite large.
 Second, it requires our Peakboard Box to run calculations on that entire data set.
 Neither of these things are ideal.

 ### The Solution

 Luckily, we can have PBHO do the data aggregation for us, and just give us the results.
 That way, our Peakboard Box doesn't have to do any of the calculations itself, and it only needs to download three numbers (the results).
 Here's how we do this.

 We create a new PBHO list data source called `AirConditionerLogsAnalysis`.
 We click *Load lists*, like before.
-But this time, we will click *Select with SQL* and enter the following SQL SELECT statement:
+But this time, we will click *Select with SQL* and enter the following SQL query:

 {% highlight sql %}
 SELECT